larpchronicles/rules/rules-topics/02_check-in.md

 ---
 Help ensure we can return to these sites for future events by being respectful of the facilities and cleaning up after yourself.
 If you notice a problem anywhere in the facility, please alert a member of the Plot Team or Staff immediately.

 Pick up packets at the end of each fight or mod.
 If they are wet, torn, or damaged, please throw them away.
+Do NOT return these to the packet bucket, as this encourages the growth of mold.

 You are responsible for cleaning your cabin at the end of the event.
 This includes removal of personal items, trash removal, turning off lights, fans, the AC/Heat unit, and if necessary, sweeping and mopping.
 For cabins with bathrooms and kitchens, this includes cleaning of these areas.